-Agreed: that Agenda items 5 & 6 are recorded by Hansard and the Official Report published on the Assembly website.
+Agreed: that Agenda items 5 & 6 are recorded by Hansard and the Official Report

 10:06am The meeting moved into closed session.

 4. Civil Service (Special Advisers) Bill - Legal Advice

 The Committee received legal advice from Hugh Widdis, Director of Assembly Legal Services on a number of issues relating to the Bill.